ofunkey/VBA/README.md

 ## Background

 Becoming a programmer and Excel master!
-In this project I use VBA scripting to analyze real stock market data.
+In this project I used VBA scripting to analyze real stock market data.